 We had the opportunity to talk to Tim Collier from West Michigan.
 Tim works with Stockbridge Boiler Room and is the coordinator for 24-7 Prayer in Grand Rapids.
-We met Tim when the Luis Palau Association was planning the CityFest West Michigan Festival in Grand Rapids–a two-day outdoor music festival which drew 30,000 people to hear the Good News.
+We met Tim when the Luis Palau Association was planning the CityFest West Michigan Festival in Grand Rapids–a two-day outdoor music festival hosted by 400+ local churches drawing 30,000 people to hear the Good News.
 Tim posted an article about his skepticism regarding the festival and his change of heart.
 Of course, we wanted to hear the whole story.
 You can read Tim’s article here and find out more by reading our conversation with him below.

 what are some of the things that you’re practically doing in West Michigan?

 There have been many different seasons that look different.
 Stockbridge Boiler Room began on a front porch, with a group of people praying for what God wanted them to do in their city.
 This community started praying for a crack house and brothel that was across the way from them.
 Shortly after the house went into foreclosure, some folks said they would buy the house only if they felt this would help what the Lord was doing in the neighborhood.
 So, they bought and the community flipped it and it became a community house.
 The garage became a prayer room and they started inviting people to come pray three times a day.

 Then, down the street, we started having a big meal at a Polish hall called “The Love Feast.”
 It’s a place for people to gather around the table, feel that they belong and experience the love of the Father.
 For eight years this meal happened every week, but recently it changed to once a month.
 We also felt the Lord calling us to be the Church in the neighborhood, so we have a core community that meets Sunday night and has a meal.
 We just felt like the meal—the shared meal—has been something that we found so much grace around.
 After the meal, we might have worship, a teaching or just hang out.